jramaya/marketingmd/index.md

 the consumer.

-9.11 ALTERNATIVE APPROACHES TO DETERMINING PRICE {#alternative-approaches-to-determining-price .calibre5}
+9.11 ALTERNATIVE APPROACHES TO DETERMINING PRICE

  Price determination decisions can be based on a number of factors, including cost, demand, competition, value, or some combination of factors.
 However, while many marketers are aware that they should consider these factors, pricing remains